 This type of therapy is used to treat dysfunction of the TMJ, which connects the lower jaw with the skull.
 Problems with the TMJ can cause head and neck pain, resulting in chronic headaches, or pain in the face, ears, or jaw.
 The jaw can become locked in a position that makes it difficult to open and patients can experience difficulty biting or chewing.
-TMJ therapy is focused on the evaluation and treatment of disorders of this joint.
+TMJ specialists utilize TMJ therapy to focus on the evaluation and treatment of disorders of this joint.

 Physical therapy can provide relief for patients when other methods of treating their headaches, like over the counter or prescription medication, do not improve their symptoms.
-While there is no complete cure for chronic headaches, physical therapy can provide significant relief from symptoms.
+While there is no complete cure for chronic headaches, TMJ specialists can use physical therapy to provide significant relief from symptoms.

 - Chronic headaches

 - Throbbing pain at the base of the skull

 - Pain from the neck down between the shoulder blades

 - Jaw pain and difficulty opening mouth